 Transfer to a wire rack and let cool for about 5 minutes before removing from the pan.

-One muffin scores around 160 calories, with 10 grams of protein, 6.5 of fats (but good ones) and 9 grams of sugar.
+One muffin yields 160 calories, 10 grams of protein, 6.5 of fat and 9 grams of sugar.